 (note exhausted son on dpm)

 For the simulation (bread and butter application of FloVENT) I’ve modelled an end section of the extension from the earth upwards to the ceiling of the ground floor (that’s the first floor for most of the rest of the world).
 I decided to model the floor stack-up without the thermal insulation layer to begin with, assumed that 200mm of concrete screed was used instead.
-Here’s a picture with two of the side walls not shown and the ceiling shown as wireframe for clarity:
+Here’s a picture with one of the side walls not shown and the ceiling shown as wireframe for clarity:

 FloVENT is great for creating realistic representations with the use of texture mapping, the window and picture were simply digital photographs taken in the existing house!
 To simulate the resultant internal room temperatures I put a hot radiator in and appropriate thermal conductivity values of all the materials used.